Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Modeling Heterogeneous Effects of High-dimensional Treatments

 Given the high dimensionality of this model, we use a sparsity-inducing prior.
-For example, in our application, we have 315 $\beta$ parameters for each cluster.
+In our application, we have a total of 315 $\beta$ coefficients for each group.
 In factorial experiments, it is desirable to regularize the model such that certain levels of each factor are fused together when their main effects and all interactions are similar \citep{post2013factor,egam:imai:19}.
 For example, we would like to fuse levels $l_1$ and $l_2$ of factor $j$ if $\beta^j_{l_1} \approx \beta^j_{l_2}$ and $\beta^{jj'}_{l_1 l'} \approx \beta^{jj'}_{l_2 l'} $for all other factors $j'$ and all of its levels $l'$.

-We encourage such fusion by applying a structured sparsity approach of \citet{goplerud2021sparsity} that generalizes the group and overlapping group LASSO \citep[e.g.,][]{yuan:lin:06,yan2017hierarchical} while allowing positive semi-definite constraint matrices.
+We encourage such fusion by applying a structured sparsity approach of \citet{goplerud2021sparsity} that generalizes the group and overlapping group LASSO \citep[e.g.,][]{yuan:lin:06,yan2017hierarchical} while allowing positive semi-definite penalty matrices.
 For computational tractability, we use $\ell_2$ norm instead of the $\ell_\infty$ norm, which is used in GASH-ANOVA \citep{post2013factor}.
+An additional benefit of the use of regularization is that it gives us some protection against finding spurious relations \citep[see][]{gelman2012we}.

-To build an intuition, consider a simple example with a single cluster and two factors---factor one has three levels and factor two has two levels.
+For illustration, consider a simple example with one group and two factors---factor one has three levels and factor two has two levels.
 In this case, our penalty contains four terms,

 The first three terms encourages the pairwise fusion of the levels of factor one whereas the fourth encourages the fusion of the two levels of factor two.
 For compact notation, the penalty can also be written using the sum of Euclidean norms of quadratic forms,